METALLICA To Offer Fans Unprecedented Look Into Band's Business Affairs

 According to Encyclopedia Metallica, the next issue of the METALLICA fan club magazine So What! will feature a long article revealing the details of how METALLICA does business.
 Subjects will include how much it costs, what it takes, who's involved, how they all work together, and a whole slew of other related topics and issues.
 It will be the fans' “101 guide to all aspects of what allows METALLICA to tick and how it happens”.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).